hanoverinno/sol3/README.md

 5. *python step4_submission.py*<br>As a result the /data_submission_files folder will contain a submission file.
 In the logs the crps should be around 0.010.

 #### Hardware
 The solution should be gentle on the GPU because of the small batchsize.
 Any recent GPU supported by MxNet should do the job I figure.
+The lowest card I tried (and that worked) was a GT740.